 Table 2: GMT900 Trailer Ratings (lb) (click thumbnail to view)

 Prior to installing a front-mounted snowplow, the following process should be followed and necessary information obtained:

 Establish chassis manufacturer's front and rear axle weight ratings.

-Chevrolet and GMC truck dealers can provide availability, specifications, GVWR, along with front and rear axle weight ratings.
-For vehicles already built, this information can be found on the certification label installed on the driver's door/frame or provided on the cover of the incomplete vehicle document.
+Chevrolet and GMC truck dealers can provide availability, specifications, GVWR, and Front and Rear GAWR.
+For vehicles already built, this information can be found on the certification label installed on the driver's door/frame or provided on the cover of the Incomplete Vehicle Document.

 The following information should be obtained and provided by the manufacturers of snowplows and salt spreaders:

 Vehicle installation guidelines and instructions.

 Calculation of weight distribution for the front and rear axles.